Futures extend recovery ahead of retail sales data

 At 6:28 a.m.
 ET, Dow e-minis were up 150 points, or 0.44%, S&P 500 e-minis were up 26 points, or 0.63%, and Nasdaq 100 e-minis were up 141.5 points, or 1.08%.

-Large-cap growth stocks, that were beaten down this week on concerns over their lofty valuations, led gains in early trading with Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O) and Microsoft Corp (MSFT.O) gaining about 1% each and Tesla Inc (TSLA.O) adding about 3%.
+Large-cap growth stocks, that were beaten down this week on concerns over their lofty valuations, led gains in early trading with Apple Inc, Amazon.com Inc and Microsoft Corp gaining about 1% each and Tesla Inc adding about 3%.

-Disappointing subscriber additions for Walt Disney Co's (DIS.N) namesake streaming service overshadowed better-than-expected overall profits, driving down shares of the entertainment company by 3.8%. read more
+Disappointing subscriber additions for Walt Disney Co’s namesake streaming service overshadowed better-than-expected overall profits, driving down shares of the entertainment company by 3.8%.

 Our Standards: The Thomson Reuters Trust Principles.